dagger/dagger/docs/current/guides/757394-use-service-containers.md

 </TabItem>
 <TabItem value="Python">

-- Use the `with_exposed_port()` method to set ports on which the service container will listen.
-Dagger checks the health of each exposed port prior to running any clients that use the service, so that clients don't have to implement their own polling logic.
+This example uses the `with_exposed_port()` method to set ports on which the service container will listen.
-- Use the `endpoint()` method to create a string address to a service container's port.
 You can either specify a port or let Dagger pick the first exposed port.

-Here's an example:
+Note also the `endpoint()` helper method, which returns an address pointing to a particular port, optionally with a URL scheme.

 ```python file=./snippets/use-services/expose-ports/main.py
 ```